BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 1. Selenium – Open-source Automation Testing Framework

-Selenium is a well-known open-source framework used for automating UI tests.
-It is widely used in the testing industry and can automate test scripts on different operating systems like Linux, Mac, and Windows, as well as various browsers such as Chrome, Firefox, Internet Explorer, and Headless Browsers.
+Selenium is a widely used open-source framework for automating UI tests.
+It supports multiple operating systems (Linux, macOS, Windows) and browsers such as Chrome, Firefox, Internet Explorer, and headless browsers.

 Key features:

-• Supported programming languages: Java, C#, Python, JavaScript, Ruby, PHP, and more.
+• Supports Java, C#, Python, JavaScript, Ruby, PHP, and more.

-• Supported browsers: Chrome, Firefox, IE, Microsoft Edge, Opera, Safari, and more.
+• Compatible with Chrome, Firefox, IE, Edge, Opera, Safari, and others.

-• Integrates with leading CI/CD tools and other testing frameworks.
+• Integrates with major CI/CD tools and additional testing frameworks.

 2. Katalon – AI-powered Visual Testing Tool